Contact

 History

-SixtyEight was established by Christopher Sand-Iversen and Iben Bach Elmstrøm in 2011 as 68 Square Metres in a disused paint factory from the 1940s, which had been given to cultural entrepreneurs and small creative business for a number of years.
+SixtyEight was established by Christopher Sand-Iversen and Iben Bach Elmstrøm and opened in May 2011 as 68 Square Metres Art Space in a disused paint factory from the 1940s, which had been given to cultural entrepreneurs and small creative business for a number of years.
 We created an exhibition space in an old laboratory within the existing industrial structure, which was part of a dynamic group of artists, musicians, designers, event organisers, and urban gardeners.
 Together we brought a new set of possibilities and cultural activities to the area.
 We were at the same time part of a migration of independent exhibition spaces and commercial galleries to the East Amager quarter of Copenhagen, and took the opportunity to initiate and organise a coordination of the galleries and cultural activities in the neighbourhood through a concept called First Fridays.

-From the autumn of 2015 to the end of 2022 artist Hugo Hopping was part of the team, during which time we re-organised as SixtyEight Art Institute with Iben Bach Elmstrøm as our first official director, and focused on knowledge-intensive exhibitions shaped by artistic and curatorial research, representing Nordic, European and international artists and curators alike.
+From the autumn of 2015 to the autumn of 2022 artist Hugo Hopping was part of the team, during which time we re-organised as SixtyEight Art Institute with Iben Bach Elmstrøm as our first official director, and focused on knowledge-intensive exhibitions shaped by artistic and curatorial research, representing Nordic, European and international artists and curators alike.
 Curator Rebekka Elisabeth Anker-Møller joined the team in the spring of 2022.

 In 2017 we launched RSS Press to publish the research material generated by artists and curators, as well as commission new work by artists and theorists working in contemporary art and related fields of literature and theory.
+Today, the press also collaborates on various artistic, theoretical and educational publication projects with Leeds Arts University and the IT University of Copenhagen, among others.

 In October 2018, SixtyEight was awarded BKF-Prisen, the Danish Union of Artists’ prize for best independent space of the year.
 The motivation for the award included that SixtyEight’s “ambition and international focus are unparalleled in Denmark, even among the state-funded institutions”.
 At the end of 2019 SixtyEight received a prize from the Danish Arts Foundation “towards continued work”, the Foundation stating that “SixtyEight has filled a gap in the market, and it is difficult to see how we could do without the institute”.